zlannik/SoundTap/README.md

 Designed for ease of use, pressing "START" records audio and pressing "STOP" saves it as a .WAV audio file to a folder on your desktop called "SoundTap Recordings".

 It is great for musicians, podcasters, or anyone who just wants to record and save computer audio without hassle.

-I love this little program that I made!
-The boilerplate was built with Claude and refined in Visual Studio.
-The cool thing is that it works great and I use it all the time to record audio!

-It relies on TKinter for its GUI interface, which is to say, were I making this from the ground up I would probably design it in C